Tamr can accelerate the schema mapping process by learning which input attributes are likely candidates to be mapped to unified attributes.

-Steps 1 and 5 involve human feedback and input.
+Steps 1 and 5 involve expert input and feedback.

 Steps 2-4 represent jobs that Tamr runs to learn and generate suggested mappings for attributes in the unified dataset.

-You can also add more datasets to the project and repeat this process by running steps 2-4 again, and reviewing, accepting, or rejecting Tamr suggestions.
+When you add more datasets to the project you repeat this process by running steps 2-4 again, and reviewing, accepting, or rejecting Tamr suggestions.